rotosports/rotosport-core/contracts/tokenomics/staking/README.md

-# Astroport xASTRO Staking
+# Rotosports xROTO Staking

-This staking contract allows ASTRO holders to stake their tokens in exchange for xASTRO.
-The amount of ASTRO they can claim later increases as accrued fees in the Maker contract get swapped to ASTRO which is then sent to stakers.
+This staking contract allows ROTO holders to stake their tokens in exchange for xROTO.
+The amount of ROTO they can claim later increases as accrued fees in the Maker contract get swapped to ROTO which is then sent to stakers.

 ---

 ## InstantiateMsg

-Initializes the contract with the token code ID used by ASTRO and the ASTRO token address.
+Initializes the contract with the token code ID used by ROTO and the ROTO token address.

 ```json
 {